On this day (18th April) WW1 Shipwreckollections

 Sadly, three people lost their lives.

 The Shipwrecked Mariners’ Society has offered financial assistance for fishermen and mariners since 1839.
-The maritime charity provides help for mariners, retired seafarers and their dependents, through financial help including welfare grants, as well as assistance and support.
+The maritime charity provides help for mariners, retired seafarers and their dependants, through financial help including welfare grants, as well as assistance and support.

 Photo credit: wrecksite.eu